77th Primetime Creative Arts Emmy Awards

 The 77th Primetime Creative Arts Emmy Awards honored the best in artistic and technical achievement in American prime time television programming from June 1, 2024, until May 31, 2025, as chosen by the Academy of Television Arts & Sciences.
-The awards were presented on September 6 and 7, 2025.
+The awards were presented on September 6 and 7, 2025, at the Peacock Theater in Downtown Los Angeles, California.
+A total of 101 Creative Arts Emmys were presented across 97 categories.
+The ceremonies were broadcast in the United States by FXX on September 13.